skie/docs/README.md

    - Under "Source", select "GitHub Actions"

 2. **Repository Structure:**
-   - The site will be deployed from the `master` branch
+   - The site will be deployed from the `main` branch
    - The workflow is located at `.github/workflows/deploy.yml`
-   - The built site will be available at `https://yourusername.github.io/your-repo-name`
+   - The built site will be available at `https://skie.github.io/docs-test`

 3. **Custom Domain (Optional):**
    - Add a `CNAME` file to the `docs/public/` directory with your domain